 Each serving of this company’s beta-alanine supplement contains 3 grams of this ingredient per serving.
 With prices starting at only $11.96 (as of this writing), this supplement is one of the cheapest ways to improve your body composition.

 Another pick that had to be included was a beta-alanine supplement from Nutricost.
 As with the other picks, this supplement can help boost your carnosine levels and improve your athletic performance.

 This supplement is available in either a 10.6-ounce or 1.1-pound bulk option.
 Nutricost Beta-Alanine mixes easily, which is great when you hate dealing with clumpy mixed supplement drinks.
 You can find this supplement in many online stores, including Amazon.

+I hope this post helped answer the question: what does beta-alanine do?
 If you need more beta-alanine than what your body supplies, it’s always possible to get this important amino acid from food and supplements.
 While this amino acid isn’t for everyone, other people love beta-alanine’s help with packing on muscle mass.